 This guide has been prepared by the Zetland Fiduciary Group Limited and is intended for the information of clients or prospective clients.
 As such, it is designed to provide general information.
 The information set out is not, nor is it intended to be, exhaustive.
-While every effort has been made to ensure the accuracy and reliability of the information in this document, we cannot accept any responsibility for errors regarding any such information.
 Such information does not purport to be and is not legal, tax or other professional advice.
 Our aim has been to provide a broad overview.
 We will be pleased to offer more comprehensive and specific professional advice to individual clients depending on the situation.